Weight, health and happiness: striking the right balance

 But it doesn’t work that way for everyone.
-Some people lose weight initially on low carb, but then stop losing weight or even gain a bit back.29
+Some people lose weight initially on low carb, but then stop losing weight or even gain a bit back.35

 It’s important to realize that even on a perfect low-carb diet, weight loss doesn’t always happen the way we’d like it to.

 Again, it’s absolutely not fair.
 But it’s something we need to be honest about.

 When people’s low-carb results are not the ones they want, sometimes they get the impression they just need to “keto harder.”
 This can lead to a truly restrictive diet, extended fasting, and other behaviors that for some can undermine long-term health.36

 Instead, we’d like to help people focus more on low-carb’s health benefits and the many non-scale victories this way of eating brings, like: